Supreme Court maintains FDA approval of abortion pill, preserving access for now

 "If allowed to take effect, the lower courts' orders would upend the regulatory regime for mifepristone, with sweeping consequences for the pharmaceutical industry, women who need access to the drug, and FDA's ability to implement its statutory authority," Solicitor General Elizabeth Prelogar told the court of the decisions from U.S. District Judge Matthew Kacsmaryk and the 5th Circuit.

-Hours after the Justice Department asked the Supreme Court to step in, Justice Samuel Alito issued an administrative stay, which ensured mifepristone would remain available while the court considered the issue.
-Alito's order was set to expire at midnight Friday, after which the 5th Circuit's decision would be in force and limitations on mifepristone would take effect absent action from the high court.
+Hours after the Justice Department asked the Supreme Court to step in, Alito issued an administrative stay, which ensured mifepristone would remain available while the court considered the issue.
+Alito's order was set to expire at midnight Friday.

+President Biden criticized the lower court's decision in a statement, saying it would have "undermined FDA's medical judgment and put women's health at risk."
+He reiterated that his administration would continue to fight against "politically-driven attacks on women's health," but urged the American people to elect lawmakers to Congress who support enshrining protections for abortion into federal law.

+"I continue to stand by FDA's evidence-based approval of mifepristone, and my administration will continue to defend FDA's independent, expert authority to review, approve, and regulate a wide range of prescription drugs," the president said in a statement.
+"The stakes could not be higher for women across America."

 The dispute over the abortion pill, brought by a conservative legal organization, thrust the Supreme Court back into the center of the national debate over reproductive rights.
 Further complicating the landscape for abortion access was uncertainty over mifepristone's availability after the court in Texas and a federal court judge in Washington issued conflicting orders one after another.
 The 5th Circuit's ruling days later, which imposed limits on the abortion drug, only added to the confusion.